-PALCS’s policy requires that the parent or other Home Facilitator meet with the student’s teacher leader at the beginning of the student’s educational experience and once a year to review the Individualized Program of Instruction (IPI) developed by the teacher(s), parent and/or Home Facilitator for the student.
+PALCS’s policy requires that the parent/guardian meet with the student’s teacher leader at the beginning of the student’s educational experience and once a year to review the Individualized Program of Instruction (IPI) developed by the teacher(s) and parent guardian for the student.
 Each student will receive instruction in music, art, foreign languages and technology as well as basic core requirements to ensure a well-rounded education.

 Unique aspects of the school’s vision include: